 What is information systems?

-Information systems professionals analyze how organizations operate, design new ways to address challenges, and implement transformative innovations that improve productivity and competitiveness.
+Information systems professionals analyze how organizations are operating, design new ways to address problems and challenges, and implement ideas that improve productivity and efficiency.

 What will I study?

 The Information Systems program requires its students to complete a minimum of 27 units of a content area.
 The following content areas are offered at Carnegie Mellon University in Qatar: